 The museum can be visited by appointment only email@example.com

-“An archive of archives” is the description that has been given to the collection.
-Over the years, Alessi’s constant product development work has generated an extensive and fascinating series of prototypes, and these, along with the company’s historical products and a wide range of objects collected from all over the world over the decades, offer a valuable overview of the history of design.
+“An archive of archives” is how this collection has been described.
+Over the years, Alessi’s constant product development work has generated an extensive and fascinating series of prototypes; and these, along with the company’s historical products and a wide range of objects collected from all over the world over the decades, offer a valuable overview of the history of design.

 The museum is in a building at the factory premises in Crusinallo di Omegna (Verbania).
-It presents a collection of prototypes, products that are no longer in production, printed material, design work and drawings.
+It presents a collection of prototypes, items that are no longer in production, printed material, design work and drawings.
 There are also many prints, designer layouts, historical images, books, magazines and catalogues.
-It is thus a specialist 20th century applied arts collection, including many pieces that are now very rare, and it is also an archive documenting Alessi’s cultural identity.
+It is thus a specialist 20th century applied arts collection, including many pieces that are now very rare, as well as an archive documenting Alessi’s cultural identity.

-The collection includes many highly successful products: the “Bombè” teapot designed by Carlo Alessi in 1945; the “9090” espresso coffee maker designed by Richard Sapper (the first company piece to be included in the New York MoMA’s permanent collection); the fruitbowl-colander by Achille Castiglioni; the “Diabolix” bottle opener by Biagio Cisotti; the “Kalistò” containers in stainless steel with aluminium handle, by Clare Brass; and the citrus fruit stands, in stainless steel, by Cecilia Cassina.
+The collection includes many highly successful products: the Bombè teapot designed by Carlo Alessi in 1945; the 9090 espresso coffeemaker designed by Richard Sapper (the first company piece to be included in the New York MoMA’s permanent collection); the fruitbowlfruit bowl-colander by Achille Castiglioni; the Diabolix bottle opener by Biagio Cisotti; the Kalistò containers in stainless steel with aluminium handle, by Clare Brass; and the stainless steel citrus fruit stands in, by Cecilia Cassina.
 Also noteworthy are the cabinets and the 17,000 objects that they contain, along with 14,000 drawings and 20,000 photographs.

 Anecdotes and curiosities

 The collection is an archive in which each design object is accompanied by a series of documents of varying nature, produced during the design process and following its launch on the market and into society.